 - Step 1 Preheat the oven to 400 degrees F.

 - Step 2 Cut off the beet tops.
 Scrub and dry the beets then wrap them loosely in aluminum foil.
 Place the beets on a baking sheet and roast for about 50-60 minutes, depending on their size.
 Check the beets after 40 minutes by piercing with a small paring knife.
-Beets are done when a knife slides easily to the center.
+When a knife slides easily into the center of the beet, they are ready.
 Open the foil and allow the beets to cool.

 - Step 3 When cool enough to handle, peel the beets.
 Using a paring knife or your hands, gently peel away the skin and discard.
 Set aside.